haberdashPI/vscode-master-key/README.md

 #### Documented Bindings

 Of course, just like all of the built-in bindings in Master Key, you can document your bindings so that they show up legibly within the discoverability features above.

-### How to get started

-Master key comes with its own custom keybinding layout that follows in the footsteps of vim, kakaune and helix.

-To learn how to use these bindings, install the extension and then run the command `Master Key: Activate Keybindings`, and select the built-in binding set "Larkin".
-The visual documentation and cheet sheet for these new bindings will be displayed for you to start learning how to use them.

 ## Customized Bindings